kubernetes/community/contributors/guide/issue-triage.md

 [targeting issues and PRs to a milestone release](/contributors/devel/sig-release/release.md).

 ## Closing issues
-Issues that are identified as a support request, duplicate, not-reproducible or lacks enough information from reporter should be closed following guidelines explained in this file.
-Also, any issues that can not be resolved because of any particular reason should be closed.
-These issues should have one or more of following self-readable labels:
-* `triage/support`: Indicates an issues is not a bug but a support request.
-* `triage/duplicate`: Indicates an issue is a duplicate of other open issue.
-* `triage/not-reproducible`: Indicates an issue can not be reproduced as described.
-* `triage/needs-information`: Indicates an issue needs more information in order to work on it.
-* `triage/unresolved`: Indicates an issue that can not be resolved.

-A triage engineer should add these labels appropriately.
-Kubernetes GitHub Org members can search [open issues per these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find ones that can be quickly closed.

 Also note that, `fejta-bot` will add `lifecycle/stale` label to issues with no activity for 90 days.
 Such issues will be eventually auto closed if the label is not removed with the `/remove-lifecycle stale` label or prevented with the